Sultanahmet Jail: Conversion into hotel

 In 1992, after a long period of neglect, a redevelopment project was considered to convert the building into a hotel.
 The jailhouse, having great significance in terms of history of art and architecture, was to undergo a meticulous renovation and open as a deluxe hotel under Regent Hotels & Resorts as The Regent Istanbul.
 Following the acquisition of Regent by Four Seasons Hotels & Resorts in 1992, the project was rebranded and opened in 1996 as Four Seasons Hotel Istanbul at Sultanahmet.

+The hotel does not feature any pool or spa facilities.
+Instead, guests may book a complimentary shuttle service to use the pool and spa facilities at Four Seasons Hotel Istanbul at the Bosphorus, the chain's sister property in the city, which opened in 2008.

 The property closed in 2020 to undergo a comprehensive renovation, and reopened on December 1, 2021.

 In literature

 The jailhouse was mentioned in Graham Greene's 1932 thriller novel Stamboul Train.

 The site is featured in the poem "For Nazim Hikmet in the Old Prison, Now a Four Seasons Hotel" by the American poet Myra Shapiro.